colinduwe/exclude-posts/readme.txt

 3. Work on the plugin code by running 'npm start'
 4. Complete your work by building for production by running 'npm run build'

+== Screenshots ==

+1. The controls are added to the query loop block's settings sidebar.

 == Changelog ==

+= 1.1.0 =
+* Fixed bug when used in the Site Editor where the exclude current post toggle would cause an error resulting in an endlessly spinning loading wheel in the query loop.

 = 1.0.0 =
 *initial release